johnmholmes/Aquarium_Monitor_V2/README.md

 #  Aquarium Monitor V2: The Raspberry Pi 4 4GB - Next Generation of My Marine Tank Monitor

-In this project, I will be documenting my progress in designing and implementing the next generation of my marine tank monitor using the Raspberry Pi 4 with 4GB RAM.
-This documentation will serve as a reference for myself in the future, making it easy to look back on and make any necessary changes to the system.
-Additionally, I am sharing this journey with others so they may attempt something similar for themselves.
+In this project, I will document my progress in designing and implementing the next generation of my marine tank monitor using the Raspberry Pi 4 with 4GB of RAM.
+This documentation will serve as a future reference, allowing me to easily revisit and make any necessary changes to the system.
+Moreover, I am sharing this journey with others, enabling them to embark on similar endeavors.

  ------
 # WhyI Am Making V2

-The previous version of the monitor had everything hardwired into the Raspberry Pi 4, which made it challenging to maintain or implement any design improvements.
-Unfortunately, while I was on vacation, a lightning strike occurred, causing the Raspberry Pi to stop working.
-Additionally, the old PC power supply I had been using also failed, resulting in a loss of outside connectivity.
-Therefore, I decided to create a new version (V2) that would be more robust and easier to maintain, ensuring the monitor's uninterrupted functionality in the future.
+The earlier version of the monitor had all components hardwired into the Raspberry Pi 4, posing challenges for maintenance and implementing design enhancements.
+Regrettably, during my vacation, a lightning strike occurred, rendering the Raspberry Pi inoperable.
+Simultaneously, the old PC power supply I was utilizing also malfunctioned, resulting in a loss of external connectivity.
+Consequently, I made the decision to develop a new and improved iteration (V2) that would possess enhanced durability and ease of maintenance, thereby ensuring the continuous functionality of the monitor in the future.

-The new controller will only have a small number of items hardwired to it.
-Specifically, there will be 3 DS18B20 waterproof temperature sensors utilizing the 1-wire protocol on the Raspberry Pi 4.
-The breakout board will connect the bus wire to Pin 4 on the Pi, and I will draw 3.3 volts from Pin 1 while grounding will be supplied from Pin 6.
+The new controller will feature only a select number of components hardwired to it.
+Precisely, it will integrate 3 DS18B20 waterproof temperature sensors that employ the 1-wire protocol on the Raspberry Pi 4.
+A breakout board will link the bus wire to Pin 4 on the Pi.
+Power at 3.3 volts will be drawn from Pin 1, while grounding will be established through Pin 6.

-Additionally, I plan to incorporate an LED on Pin 40 with a ground connection on Pin 34.
-To protect the LED from the 3.3-volt supply from the Pi, I will use a 220-ohm resistor to proctect it.
+Furthermore, I intend to integrate an LED on Pin 40, with its ground connection established on Pin 34.
+To safeguard the LED from the 3.3-volt supply originating from the Pi, I will employ a 220-ohm resistor for protection.

+Although this may change during the development of the project.

  ------

 # Controller Requirements

-Access from anywhere in the world to monitor the items I choose is the primary goal of this project.
+The primary objective of this project is to establish worldwide accessibility for monitoring selected items.

-The system will be designed to monitor the display tank, sump tank, and room temperatures, presenting this data in a Node Red GUI.
+The system's design will encompass the monitoring of temperatures in the display tank, sump tank, and room.
+This data will be presented through a Node Red GUI.

-To achieve enhanced monitoring and safety measures, a second microcontroller (ESP32) will be utilized.
-This microcontroller will monitor the display tank and activate an emergency heater, set at a lower temperature (e.g., 23.5 degrees Celsius) than the standard tank temperature of 25.5 degrees Celsius.
+To achieve heightened monitoring and safety protocols, an additional microcontroller (ESP32) will be employed.
+This microcontroller will oversee the display tank and activate an emergency heater set to a lower temperature (e.g., 23.5 degrees Celsius) than the standard tank temperature of 25.5 degrees Celsius.

-The project will also incorporate an auto top-off (ATO) system for the sump, which will utilize optical infrared sensors and a Tunzi pump in a 25-liter barrel located next to the sump.
-An ESP32 will monitor both the sump and the ATO barrel, communicating the data back to the Raspberry Pi via MQTT and displaying it on a Node Red Dashboard.
-The pump will be set to run for a designated period, requiring only one sensor in the sump.
+Furthermore, the project will feature an auto top-off (ATO) system for the sump.
+This system will integrate optical infrared sensors and a Tunzi pump situated within a 25-liter barrel adjacent to the sump.
+An ESP32 will oversee both the sump and ATO barrel, relaying the collected data to the Raspberry Pi via MQTT, which will then be displayed on a Node Red Dashboard.
+The pump will be programmed to operate for a specific duration, necessitating only one sensor in the sump.

-Furthermore, the system will include water level monitoring for the display tank to prevent overflows.
-This functionality will enable the system to turn off one of the return pumps for a specified duration, ensuring the water level remains within safe limits.
-An ESP32 with one optical infrared sensor will be responsible for this control.
+Additionally, the system will incorporate water level monitoring for the display tank to prevent overflow incidents.
+This functionality will empower the system to temporarily halt one of the return pumps, ensuring the water level remains within safe parameters.
+Control of this function will be assigned to an ESP32, equipped with a single optical infrared sensor.

-Lastly, the project will incorporate skimmer overflow container monitoring, automatically cutting off the supply to the skimmer when necessary.
+Lastly, the project will involve the monitoring of the skimmer overflow container, automatically ceasing the supply to the skimmer when required.

-More items will be added later on.
+Subsequent components will be incorporated as the project progresses.

 -----